-AWS Glue and interface VPC endpoints (AWS PrivateLink) - AWS Glue
+Configuring interface VPC endpoints (AWS PrivateLink) for AWS Glue (AWS PrivateLink) - AWS Glue

-AWS Glue and interface VPC endpoints (AWS PrivateLink)
+Configuring interface VPC endpoints (AWS PrivateLink) for AWS Glue (AWS PrivateLink)

 You can establish a private connection between your VPC and AWS Glue by creating an interface VPC endpoint.
 Interface endpoints are powered by AWS PrivateLink, a technology that enables you to privately access AWS Glue APIs without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 Instances in your VPC don't need public IP addresses to communicate with AWS Glue APIs.
 Traffic between your VPC and AWS Glue does not leave the Amazon network.